cbmr-data/cbmr-data.github.io/esrum/_sources/resources/common.rst.txt

 New datasets and new releases of datasets are added by request.
-To request that a dataset, including new releases of an existing dataset, be added simply `contact us <p_contact>`_ with the location (URL) of the dataset and the specific release you are interested in.
+To request that a dataset, including new releases of an existing dataset, be added simply :ref:`contact us <p_contact>` with the location (URL) of the dataset and the specific release you are interested in.
 For datasets with multiple versions, e.g. for different genomic builds, please specify the version you are interested in.